The rand_bytes

 Each random byte can be decomposed into 8 random bits (booleans)

-[1] TRUE FALSE FALSE FALSE FALSE FALSE FALSE TRUE
+[1] FALSE TRUE FALSE FALSE TRUE TRUE TRUE TRUE

 rand_num is a simple (2 lines) wrapper to